Wavelet-Harmonic Integration Methods: Orthogonal Basis Functions

 for $-1 \leq a \leq 1$, where in this case $a \equiv v_\text{min} / v$.
 The $\vec q$ and $\vec v$ angular integrals are subsequently completed using the orthogonality of the spherical harmonics.
 Here the lower bound on the remaining $dv$ integral comes from the condition $|a| \leq 1$ in \eqref{completeness:legendre}.

 So, a large number of entries in the tensor $\mathcal M_{n\ell m}^{j n' \ell' m'}$ are trivially zero, and those that remain are given by a 3d (rather than 7d) integral, which depends only on the DM model details, $m_\chi$ and $F_\text{DM}$, and the choice of basis functions.
+If $r_n$ and $\tilde{r}_{jn'}$ are piecewise-constant, and if $F_\text{DM}(q, v)$ is a power series in $v^m q^n$, then \eqref{def:mathcalI} can be evaluated analytically.

 This drastic reduction in complexity follows directly from the choice to express $\phi(\vec v)$ in the lab frame ($v_\text{lab} \equiv 0$), which makes the operator $\mathcal O$ spherically symmetric, rather than merely azimuthally symmetric (with respect to rotations about the $\vec v_E$ axis).
-In retrospect, the $\mathcal M \rightarrow \mathcal I$ simplification can be understood as an application of the Wigner--Eckhart theorem to the spherically symmetric scattering operator $\mathcal O$.
-Wigner--Eckhart provides a systematic way to simplify the scattering calculation for anisotropic $F_\text{DM}(\vec q)$, e.g.~for the spin-dependent operators of Ref.~\cite{Catena:2015vpa}.
+In retrospect, the $\mathcal M \rightarrow \mathcal I$ simplification can be understood as an application of the Wigner--Eckart theorem to the spherically symmetric scattering operator $\mathcal O$.
+Wigner--Eckart provides a systematic way to simplify the scattering calculation for anisotropic $F_\text{DM}(\vec q, \vec v)$ in systems in which the SM and/or DM systems are not spin-averaged.
+Combining the spin-dependent operators of refs.~\cite{Fitzpatrick:2012ix,Catena:2015vpa} with a spin-polarized SM target would introduce slightly off-diagonal couplings $\delta^{\ell'}_{\ell \pm 1}$ into \eqref{eq:angdiag}, for example.
+The derivation of \eqref{eq:angdiag} under these more generic conditions is left to future work.